Raising meat chickens is a lot like raising regular chickens. In fact, it’s almost exactly the same AND super easy!

 You’re actually just raising a regular chicken with the purpose of eating it one day instead of the chicken being a layer their whole life.
 There are only a few differences and we can talk about them now!

-5 main points to know for homesteading beginners about raising meat chickens.
+5 main points for homesteading beginners on how to raise meat chickens.